FREEZURN/Note_Aggregate/content/jp/adjectives.md

 -# There is no attributive form for polite conjugations.

--# For negative, the conjugation can start with くは.
+-# For negative and negative-past, the conjugation can start with ～くは.